-Table 35.
+Table 36.
 CSRs renamed and extended to capability width

 CLEN CSR Alias Prerequisites

 dpcc dpc Sdext

-dscratchOc dscratchO Sdext
+dscratch0c dscratch0 Sdext

 dscratch1c dscratch1 Sdext

-mtvec mtvec M-mode
+mtvecc mtvec M-mode

 mscratchc mscratch M-mode

 mepcc mepc M-mode

-stvec stvec S-mode
+stvecc stvec S-mode

 sscratchc sscratch S-mode

 sepcc sepc S-mode

 jvtc jvt Zcmt

+utidc utid Zstd

+stidc stid Zstd

-Table 36.
+Table 37.
 Action taken on writing to extended CSRs.

 CLEN CSR Action on XLEN write Action on CLEN write dpcc Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change.
-Apply Invalid address conversion and update the CSR with the result if the address changed, direct write if address didn't change dscratchOc Update the CSR using SCADDR . direct write dscratch1c Update the CSR using SCADDR . direct write mtvec Apply Invalid address conversion .
+Apply Invalid address conversion and update the CSR with the result if the address changed, direct write if address didn't change dscratch0c Update the CSR using SCADDR . direct write dscratch1c Update the CSR using SCADDR . direct write mtvecc Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change, including the MODE field in the address for simplicity.
 Vector range check if vectored mode is programmed.
 Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change, including the MODE field in the address for simplicity.
 Vector range check if vectored mode is programmed. mscratchc Update the CSR using SCADDR . direct write mepcc Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change.
 Apply Invalid address conversion and update the CSR with the result if the address changed, direct write if address didn't change

 CLEN CSR Action on XLEN write Action on CLEN write stvecc Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change, including the MODE field in the address for simplicity.
 Vector range check if vectored mode is programmed.
 Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change, including the MODE field in the address for simplicity.
 Vector range check if vectored mode is programmed. sscratchc Update the CSR using SCADDR . direct write sepcc Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change.
 Apply Invalid address conversion and update the CSR with the result if the address changed, direct write if address didn't change jvtc Apply Invalid address conversion .
 Always update the CSR with SCADDR even if the address didn't change.
-Apply Invalid address conversion and update the CSR with the result if the address changed, direct write if address didn't change
+Apply Invalid address conversion and update the CSR with the result if the address changed, direct write if address didn't change utidc N/A N/A stidc Update the CSR using SCADDR . direct write

-The vector range check is to ensure that vectored entry to the handler is within bounds of the capability written to [Xtvecc](#).
-The check on writing must include the lowest (0 offset) and highest possible offset (e.g. $64 MXLEN$ bits where HICAUSE=16).
+\ The vector range check is to ensure that vectored entry to the handler is within bounds of the capability written to [Xtvecc](#).
+The check on writing must include the lowest (0 offset) and highest possible offset (e.g. 64 \ MXLEN bits where HICAUSE=16).

-XLEN writing is only available if Zcheri_legacy is implemented.
+XLEN writing is only available if Zcherihybrid is implemented.